 - Services provided include a general health assessment, screening, contraception, pregnancy detection, infertility services, client and community education, and follow-up and referral for problems for both females and males.

 Questions on this RFP can be sent to email@example.com until January 10, 2014.
 Responses will be posted in a Frequently Asked Questions (FAQ) document accessed here.
+The RFP Question and Answer process is closed, effective January 10, 2014, per the grant guidance.

 Materials for Request for Proposals (RFP) for Michigan Title X Family Planning Grants, FY 14-15: